abarnhard/abarnhard.github.io/_drafts/2014-07-21-javascript-callbacks.md

 ---
 layout: post
-title: "Javascript Callbacks"
+title: "Using Javascript Callbacks"
 description: "Synchronicity is for suckers"
 date: 2014-07-21
 comments: true
 share: true
 ---

-JAVASCRIPT CALLBACKS!
-Pain in the a#@ but not all-together terrible once you get the hang of the concept.

-The thing you have to understand about JavaScript to understand how to use callback functions is actually JavaScript’s lexical scope.
+One thing you need to understand about JavaScript to understand in order to use callback functions is JavaScript’s lexical scope.

 Think about it like this: the “return” keyword is like a synchronous callback.
-Observe the following code:
 ```javascript
 function add(x, y) {
   return x + y;